Edt-2000/Edt-2000-microcontrollers/src/PowerBar/README.md

 ## Main loop

-The main loop does one thing: if there is a current animation, and is active, the `loop()` method will be called every loop.
-The active animation reads from the current global settings, so it can respond to setting changes while active.
+The main loop does one thing: if there is a current animation, and is active, the `loop()` method of the current animation will be called every loop.
+The active animation reads from the current global settings, so it can respond to setting changes while being active.

+The main loop also checks if the current animation is still active, as some animations can stop on their own.
+If the animation is no longer active, the current animation pointer is set to `nullptr`.
+This is not shown in the graph.

 ```mermaid
 flowchart TD